Project-Herophilus/Project-Herophilus-Assets/Openshift.md

 Before starting any deployments it is recommended that you install the following Operators to provide the best experience supporting deployed applications with a management user interface and also providing a robust means to see detailed logs in many ways and leverage a very solid way to build and use dashboards.

 - Fuse Console
+- AMQ Streams
 - Kibana
 - Grafana

 ## How to deploy to OpenShift
-While there are many ways this can be done we have one very effective and efficient way, it is documented here().
+While there are many ways this can be done we have one very effective and efficient way, it is [documented here](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/CloningBuildingRunningSolution.md).